Kirton Lindsey railway station

 Kirton Lindsey railway station serves the town of Kirton in Lindsey in North Lincolnshire, Lincolnshire, England.
 The station was opened in 1849 on the former main line of the Great Grimsby and Sheffield Junction Railway which became part of the Manchester, Sheffield and Lincolnshire Railway.

 The station was built with two flanking platforms with the main station building on the Sheffield-bound side at the top of a long approach road.
 The Grimsby-bound platform had a simple waiting shelter and the platforms were linked by a latticed footbridge.
 The footbridge and Grimsby bound platform have since been removed and the route reduced to a single track at this point.

 Service

 All services at Kirton Lindsey are operated by Northern Trains.

+As of 21 May 2023, this station is served by only two trains per day on weekdays only, one to Sheffield and one to Cleethorpes.
+There is no weekend service.